morrownr/USB-WiFi/README.md

 ![image](https://user-images.githubusercontent.com/69053122/127750949-809364a6-65ed-4c7c-9abe-4a77cb73848e.png)

-Note: 2021-06-30 - Rokland sent an email out today that says the ALFA AWUS036ACM is back in stock.
-There have been inventory problems with several vendors of this adapter lately.
-This adapter is VERY popular with Linux users.
+Note: 2021-09-15 - Rokland posted that the ALFA AWUS036ACM is out of stock and is backordered.
+The message says Backordered Until 10/31.
+No reason was given but I suspect it has to do with supply line and shipping problems that are currently common for many retailers involved in international trade.
+Other retailers appear to have low inventory so this adapter my be hard to find for at least the next 6 weeks.
+The tight supply of this adapter over the last few months has already caused the price to go up from $35 to the $40-$50 range.
+Hopefully this situation is sorted out in the near future as this adapter is VERY popular with Linux users.

 Rokland - $40 USD - [ALFA AWUS036ACM 802.11ac Dual Band USB WiFi Adapter](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036acm-802-11ac-dual-band-2-4-5-ghz-wifi-usb-adapter) - Info: free shipping and no tax outside of Florida.
 Ships to Canada and US.